Narrow Neck to Castle Head Lookout (Scenic Views)

 Start of the Castle Head Track

-After a bit of climbing and descending, the track passes an unofficial lookout that offers superb views of the Jamison Valley.
+The trail involves some gentle climbing and descending before leading to an unofficial lookout that offers stunning views of the Jamison Valley.

 Views to the east from Castle Head